wp-plugins/real-user-monitoring-by-pingdom/readme.txt

 === Real User Monitoring by Pingdom ===

-Contributors: Pingdom, mliljedahl
+Contributors: Pingdom
-Tags: pingdom, real user monitoring, web performance Requires at least: 2.1
+Tags: pingdom, real user monitoring, rum, web performance Requires at least: 2.1
 Tested up to: 3.6
-Stable tag: 1.0
+Stable tag: 1.0.1

 With Pingdom Real User Monitoring you'll see how your website performs, how your users experience it, and what slows it down.